 Toss in some frozen veggies, and you’re nearly there!

-While I was making the filling, I whipped up ~4 cups worth of garlic mashed potatoes on a burner next door.
+While I was making the filling, I whipped up ~4 cups worth of mashed potatoes on a burner next door.

 Pour the filling into an oven-proof casserole dish then top with mashed pa’tators.
 Pop into the oven for 20 minutes, and…